dbpedia/databus/docs/guides/data-download-guide.md

 docker compose up
 ```

 Container needs some startup time and endpoint is not immediately reachable.
-If it is done you can query it with directly in your browser at [http://localhost:8895/sparql/](http://localhost:8895/sparql/) or you can query directly in your terminal: e.g.
+If it is done you can query it with directly in your browser at [http://localhost:8895/sparql/](http://localhost:8895/sparql/), or you can query directly in your terminal: e.g.

 ```
 curl --data-urlencode query="SELECT * {?a <http://xmlns.com/foaf/0.1/account> ?o }" "http://localhost:8895/sparql"
 ```

+## More links

+You can find more in our [Publishing Guide](publish-guide.md) or [Quickstart Examples](..%2Fusage%2Fquickstart-examples.md)